Cray-HPE/docs-csm/upgrade/index.md

 The upgrade of the CSM product stream has many steps in multiple procedures which should be done in a specific order.

+The information below is not yet correct for a general upgrade workflow.
+Until it is the upgrade should start with [CSM 1.4 to 1.5 Upgrade Process](1.0/README.md) which is in the 1.0 subdirectory from this file.

 TODO missing internal steps

 The upgrade of CSM software and nodes can be validated with health checks before doing operational tasks